EP4/c9.ide.language.php.wordpress/README.md

 - [x] If errors are found, a warning icon will be displayed next to the line number.
 - [x] When hovering that icon, a tooltip with a message explaining the error(s) will be displayed.
 - [x] In the message, icons will be displayed for helping you distinguish if this is a warning or an error, and if it can be fixed automatically by PHPCBF.
-- [x] In the message, the line and column where the error can be found in the code will be displayed inside parenthesis.
+- [x] In the message, the line and column where the error can be found in the code will be displayed inside parentheses.
 - [x] In the code, errors will be underlined with a red dotted line, and highlighted in red so you can rapidly identify them.
 Please note that the highlighted characters might not actually be accurate.

 This plugin won't do the following (yet):